 - Visitor Study visa letter issued from Queen's University Belfast - A valid passport - Several months' bank statements showing that you have enough money to support yourself during your stay in the UK.
-We recommend showing evidence of around £1023 per month of your visit. - Evidence of where you will be staying in Belfast for your studies (if you have reserved University accommodation we will confirm this in your visa letter). - Evidence that you intend to return home at the end of your studies, i.e. return ticket (or enough money to buy a plane ticket)
+We recommend showing evidence of around £1136 per month of your visit. - Evidence of where you will be staying in Belfast for your studies (if you have reserved University accommodation we will confirm this in your visa letter). - Evidence that you intend to return home at the end of your studies, i.e. return ticket (or enough money to buy a plane ticket)

 If applying for a Visitor study visa in advance of travelling to the UK you must complete and pay for the online application and submit the above supporting documents.
-You will either need to need to attend a Visa Application Centre (VAC) to have your fingerprints and photograph taken at a) as part of your application or some eligible students will be able to apply using the UK Immigration: ID Check App.
+You will need to prove your identity as part of your application and will either need to need to attend a Visa Application Centre (VAC) to have your fingerprints and photograph taken or alternatively, you may be directed to apply using the UK Immigration: ID Check App.
 You will be advised on the steps you need to take when you are submitting your visa application.
-The application fee for the Visitor Study visa is £115 (or equivalent in your local currency) when you apply for the visa in advance.
+The application fee for the Visitor Study visa is £127 (or equivalent in your local currency) when you apply for the visa in advance.
 There is no charge if you are a non-visa national and you apply at a UK airport.
 The standard application processing time is three weeks; however we recommend that you do not book your flights to the UK until your visa has been granted.
 You can find further information about applying for a visitor visa on UKVI's website.